Wildlife Sanctuaries to Visit in Laos

 Bokeo Nature Reserve is best known for the Gibbon Experience, a conservation-focused eco-tourism initiative.

-• Activities: The Gibbon Experience includes canopy walks, zip-lines, and overnight stays in treehouses, providing an immersive jungle adventure.
+• Activities: The Gibbon Experience includes canopy walks, zip lines, and overnight stays in treehouses, providing an immersive jungle adventure.

 • Conservation Impact: Funds from the Gibbon Experience directly support the reserve’s conservation and anti-poaching efforts.